call for proposals & papers

 26th -27th March, 2021

-On behalf of India Public Policy Network (IPPN), Bharti Institute of Public Policy takes great pleasure in inviting you to the 3rd IPPN Annual Conference, to be held during 26th - 27th March, 2021 as a Hybrid Conference at the Indian School of Business, Mohali along with an option to attend virtually.
+On behalf of India Public Policy Network (IPPN), Bharti Institute of Public Policy takes great pleasure in inviting you to the 3rd IPPN Annual Conference, to be held during 26th - 27th March, 2021 as a Online Conference at the Indian School of Business, Mohali campus.
 There will be pre-conference workshops on 25th March, 2021.
 The conference will bring together academics, researchers, and practitioners from national and international universities, research institutions, civil society organizations, public agencies, and the private sector.
 The conference is an excellent platform to present research, engage with topical issues, and collaborate with like-minded individuals to address critical issues in public policy.

 The THEME for the 2021 Conference is TECHNOLOGY AND POLICY.